oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 #link(<product-version-range-rules>)[6.1.50].
 ]

-==== Overlapping Product Version Range with vers in Contradicting Product Status Group
+==== Overlapping Product Version Range with VERS in Contradicting Product Status Group
 <overlapping-product-version-range-with-vers-in-contradicting-product-status-group>
 For each item in `$.vulnerabilities` all `EPVRPID` in the product status groups MUST be identified.
 For each `EPVR` (as `CTPVR`), it MUST be